-The day your braces come off is a time to celebrate.
+The day your braces or Invisalign come off is a time to celebrate.
 While it feels good to be able to eat your favorite foods and show off your beautiful smile, you should also keep in mind that this does not mean that your orthodontic treatment is over.
 A retainer is frequently prescribed following the removal of braces to help keep your teeth in their new alignment until the ligaments in your jaw strengthen.

 For some people, retainers must be worn for a few years, while others may need to wear them longer.
 Knowing how to care for this dental appliance helps you avoid mishaps such as broken wires so that you can preserve your newly straightened smile.

 Know When to Remove the Retainer

 At first, you may be told to wear your retainer for the majority of the day until you are able to switch to wearing it only at night.
 Try to stick to this schedule since this is the best way to keep your teeth in the right places.

 However, you do need to remove the retainer when you eat or before you play contact sports to prevent damage to the appliance.
 Talk to your dentist about your normal daily activities so that they can help you know when to remove it.
 For instance, you may also need to remove it before you swim or play a musical instrument.

 Use the Storage Case